How to fill that large empty wall space

 Don’t be afraid to mix it up.
 Walls can also be “zoned” like in this picture.
 Notice the large wall art over the couch but then to the right you can add some floating shelves.

-You can even hang artwork over your headboard in your master bedroom.
+Hanging artwork over your headboard in your master bedroom is something you can easily do to cover up an empty wall.
 You can use metal artwork or smaller, horizontal canvas pieces for a master bedroom.
 If you don’t have a headboard, you can use larger canvas artwork and prop up the pillows to make it look like you do.

 A kids rooms can also have some decorative mirrors over the bed or artwork.